garciart/id-card-demo/obj/Release/netcoreapp3.1/win-x86/PubTmp/Out/wwwroot/docs/README.md

 >**NOTE** - This is a customization of the instructions found at https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-3.1&tabs=visual-studio-code.

+>**NOTE** - If any issues arise, look at the actual code.
+I may have updated the code, but not the README.md.

 ## Setup

 Open a Windows Terminal and ensure the latest version of .NET Core SDK 3.1, is installed: